psychdatascience/FDS-CourseOne/010_HW_For_Iterables_ListComp.md

 #### 1. Lists:

-a) Write a program that takes a list of numbers and prints each number multiplied by 2.
+a) Write a program (i.e. code cell) that takes a list of numbers and prints each number multiplied by 2.

 Example Input: `[2, 4, 6, 8]`